 “The definition of Sanity is to continue to do it differently until such time as you actually create the desired results.” – Anonymous

-No one is truly successful alone, by asking for help you not only benefit from someone else’s objective perspective, you are also able to provide someone else with the opportunity to help solve a problem.
+No one is truly successful alone.
+By asking for help, you not only benefit from someone else’s objective perspective, but you are also able to provide someone else with the opportunity to help solve a problem.

-For the DIY high achievers, this may be difficult at first, however the more you do it, the easier it gets and the benefits that result from collaboration or consultation, can truly be astonishing.
+For the DIY high achievers, this may be difficult at first.
+However, the more you do it, the easier it gets.
+The benefits that result from the collaboration or consultation can truly be astonishing.

-Ensure that you ask someone whose opinion you trust and preferably someone who has successfully dealt with a similar situation before, there’s a reason so many opinions are free in this world.
+Ensure that you ask someone whose opinion you trust and preferably someone who has successfully dealt with a similar situation before.
+There’s a reason why so many opinions are free in this world.